AX-MMD/Koikatsu3DSEModTools/README.md

 ### Adding my tools

-Download the latest release on GitHub, then extract it from the .zip, then drag and drop the content into your KoikatsuModdingTools folder.
+Download the [latest release on GitHub](https://github.com/AX-MMD/Koikatsu3DSEModTools/releases) (Koikatsu3DSEModTools.v1.x.zip), then extract it from the .zip, then drag and drop the content into your KoikatsuModdingTools folder.
 This operation should not ask you to overwrite files, and once done you should have a `/3DSE` folder in `<tools folder>/Assets/Editor`.

 # Documentation
 https://docs.google.com/document/d/1WJgnBjcwGyEbW5dCaUketodu4NnESuEmuuUAQhNfpu8/edit?usp=drive_link